top of page

 Completed

-• Interpretative boards in the Residents Garden (Next to Blu Dry Cleaners) and Kingfisher Garden (on Thorney Mill Road by the River Colne ) with information about each site and its history.
-These have now been designed and are with the makers to complete them.
-We hope to install these either this Autumn or early Spring 2026
+• Interpretative boards in the Residents Garden, opposite Iver Station and in Kingfisher Garden (on Thorney Mill Road by the River Colne ) with information about each site and its history.

 Ongoing

-• A little library book swap container, which we hope will be made locally, to be sited on the border of the Residents' Garden.
+• Little library book swap container, made by Black Park Shed on the corner of the Residents' Garden.

 Working together for our community